-This section explains how to set up a sandbox InnoDB cluster deployment.
+This section explains how to set up a sandbox InnoDB Cluster deployment.
 You create and administer your InnoDB clusters using MySQL Shell with the included AdminAPI.
-This section assumes familiarity with MySQL Shell, see Chapter 18, MySQL Shell User Guide for further information.
+This section assumes familiarity with MySQL Shell, see MySQL Shell 8.0 (part of MySQL 8.0) for further information.

 Sandbox instances are only suitable for deploying and running on your local machine for testing purposes.
 In a production environment the MySQL Server instances are deployed to various host machines on the network.
 See Section 20.2.5, “Production Deployment of InnoDB Cluster” for more information.

 This tutorial shows how to use MySQL Shell to create an InnoDB Cluster consisting of three MySQL server instances.